-Position the overlays (W) on the door frames and secure using bolts (Y).
-To facilitate the installation, do not tighten the nuts until they are all installed.
+Position the overlays on the door frames and secure them from the inside of the doors using the 8 included screws.

+To facilitate the installation, do not tighten the screws until they are all installed.

 Note: It is not necessary to remove the glass or any other component to install the overlay.